openshift/enhancements/enhancements/storage/csi-efs-operator.md

 ### Code organization

-* Reuse existing `github.com/openshift/aws-efs-operator` for the operator.
+* Reuse existing `github.com/openshift/aws-efs-operator` repository for the operator code.
-  * Move the controller-runtime based operator one to a separate branch (`release-4.7`, even though it contains all previous releases?)
+  * Move the controller-runtime based operator one to a separate branch (`release-community`?)
   * Continue with library-go based one in `master`.
 * Fork the CSI driver into `github.com/openshift/aws-efs-csi-driver`.
 * Fork `github.com/aws/efs-utils` into `github.com/openshift/aws-efs-utils`.

 ### Open Questions

-* How to graduate community operator into a supported one?
-  * The community one does not go through registry.redhat.io.
-    * The "community" team is willing to do anything that's necessary to help with the transition.
-  * The community one has only a single channel, `stable`.
-  * We want the community one working in 4.7 and older and the supported one in 4.8 and newer.
-  * It should be possible to ship new community updates in 4.7 channel/branch to fix potential bugs there and/or make the transition as seamless as possible.
+**How to actually hide the community operator in 4.8 and newer operator catalogs?** We don't want to have two operators in the catalog there.
+We still want to offer the community operator in 4.7 and earlier though.

 ### Test Plan